eBay vs. Amazon: Which is better for my ecommerce business?

-With FBA, Amazon will handle everything from sorting, packing, shipping, and even returns, refunds, and customer service in your stead.
+With FBA, Amazon handles the sorting, packing, shipping, returns, refunds, and customer service for you.

-It may not be for free, but it provides a huge advantage for Amazon sellers that can’t or don’t want to rent a warehouse or ship products on their own.
+It’s not free, but it’s highly beneficial for Amazon sellers like you who can’t or don’t want to rent a warehouse or ship products independently.

 Fulfillment on eBay

-In 2019, eBay attempted to launch an in-house fulfillment service called Managed Delivery.
-As of 2022, the project seems to have been discontinued.
+In 2019, eBay attempted to launch Managed Delivery, an in-house fulfillment service, but discontinued the project in 2022.

-You will pay every time your customers click on an advertisement link in this pay-per-click (PPC) program.
+You can reach the top of search results using Amazon Sponsored Products, where you pay every time your customers click on an advertisement link in this pay-per-click (PPC) program.

-Nevertheless, Amazon Sponsored Products is a cutting-edge service with lots of applications and additional tools that can help you manage your marketing campaigns.
+Amazon Sponsored Products is a cutting-edge service with many applications and additional tools to help you manage your marketing campaigns.

 eBay provides Promoted Listings, which increase your products’ visibility in search results.

-Your product is promoted alongside those of other sellers, each with their own bid, after you “bid” a sum that will be paid in addition to your final value fee, typically between 5 and 10%.
+eBay promotes your product alongside other sellers’ products after bidding a sum you must pay in addition to your final value fee, typically between 5 and 10%.

-You only need to pay for eBay Promoted Listings whenever a product sells; the best thing is that they are easy and straightforward.
+You only need to pay for eBay Promoted Listings whenever a product sells; the best thing is that they are straightforward.

 Even though the program isn’t particularly complex, it gets people’s attention and boosts sales.